ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * Generate a PKCS#10 {{!RFC2986}} Certificate Signing Request (CSR).
 * Cut and paste the CSR into a CA's web page.
-* Prove ownership of the domain by one of the following methods:
+* Prove ownership of the domain(s) in the CSR by one of the following methods:
    * Put a CA-provided challenge at a specific place on the web server.
    * Put a CA-provided challenge in a DNS record corresponding to the target domain.